sofiagilardini/BEng_dissertation/README.md

 # Continuous Decoding of Hand Joint States using Electromyography Data

 This repository contains the code I developed for my BEng dissertation at the University of Edinburgh.
 It investigates various dimensionality reduction methods for obtaining latent representations of EMG data, and training a neural network to perform regression using the embeddings for continuous decoding of the hand joint states.
+The process is shown in the figure below.

 The dimensionality reduction methods investigated are PCA, UMAP, Autoencoder, and [CEBRA](https://cebra.ai/).
 The regression model used is a Multi-Layer Perceptron.
 The main purpose of my dissertation was to explore the suitability of CEBRA for continuous decoding of hand joint states using EMG data.